-- 5. Contact the police (where the crime took place) if: - a serious crime has been committed. - a crime has been committed against someone without the mental capacity to contact the police themselves. - 6.
+- 5. Contact the police (where the crime took place) if: - a serious crime has been committed. - A crime has been committed against someone without the mental capacity (see Safeguarding Adults Policy and Procedures for information on mental capacity) to contact the police themselves. - 6.
 Make a referral/report to the Local Authority Safeguarding Team or Multi-Agency Safeguarding Hub (MASH) (where the child lives) if a child is at risk

-If you are unsure whether or not to make a referral/report you can ask for advice by contacting the Local Authority Safeguarding Team/Multi-agency Safeguarding Hub and discuss the situation with them without disclosing the identity of the adult or the person who may be causing harm
+If you are unsure whether or not to make a referral/report you can ask for advice by contacting the Local Authority Safeguarding Team/Multiagency Safeguarding Hub and discuss the situation with them without disclosing the identity of the adult or the person who may be causing harm

-7. Let the child's parents/carers know unless you think this would place the child at greater risk of harm.
+- 7. Let the child's parents/carers know unless you think this would place the child at greater risk of harm.
 You can take advice from the local authority if you are unsure.
-If a family is already known to them they can advise of the best way to approach parents/carers and support you with that.

-8. Use policy and procedures to stop harm within the organisation
+If a family is already known to them they can advise of the best way to approach parents/carers and support you with that. - 8.
+Use policy and procedures to stop harm within the organisation